ppy/osu-wiki/news/2025/2025-12-08-osumania-ln-tournament-4-concludes.md

 As the match progressed into a best of 5, ::{ flag=US }:: [Nepijin](https://osu.ppy.sh/users/11734610) threw a spanner in the works by switching contexts into a high accuracy competition on the low-density pick [See you soon](https://osu.ppy.sh/beatmapsets/2455632#mania/5366705) (CO1), which he managed to emerge victorious with a convincing 5,360 point difference.

-With the late-game fatigue boring down on both players, it came down to a final battle of who had the mental and physical stamina to close out the match.
+With the late-game fatigue bearing down on both players, it came down to a final battle of who had the mental and physical stamina to close out the match.
 Despite the out-of-left-field pick, [Lemming Ming (kemu Remix)](https://osu.ppy.sh/beatmapsets/2040875#mania/4257678) (TE2) from ::{ flag=TH }:: [--Pavin--](https://osu.ppy.sh/users/12046267), a high amount of misses caused the point to go towards ::{ flag=US }:: [Nepijin](https://osu.ppy.sh/users/11734610), with a score difference of 23,481.

 The last pick of the match, [Minerva](https://osu.ppy.sh/beatmapsets/2044392#mania/4266970) (TE3), was an extremely risky move by ::{ flag=US }:: [Nepijin](https://osu.ppy.sh/users/11734610), but nevertheless a necessity with the threat of the remaining easier picks potentially allowing ::{ flag=TH }:: [--Pavin--](https://osu.ppy.sh/users/12046267) to win by consistency.
 Insanely enough, ::{ flag=TH }:: [--Pavin--](https://osu.ppy.sh/users/12046267) ran ahead of ::{ flag=US }:: [Nepijin](https://osu.ppy.sh/users/11734610) by 10,000 points in the first half, before losing the lead entirely to a huge combo break at the midpoint of the map.
 The 2nd half was nerve-wrackingly close as they were forced to perform on a highly technical minijack section, which eventually ended up with a 7,178 score difference to ::{ flag=US }:: [Nepijin](https://osu.ppy.sh/users/11734610), winning him the match and the tournament.